 Although it’s hard to fault ClickMeeting’s software, the lack of phone support is a definite negative.
 Free accounts have to reach out to a customer support email address for help, while paid accounts have live-chat support during set hours.
 If you want to talk to a human being over the phone, it might take a while.

-Best for quirky extras: Zoom
+Best video conferencing app for quirky extras: Zoom

 Zoom has become one of the best-known video conferencing apps in the world because of one reason: its options.
 (Want to have a beachy background behind you while you’re on a video call?
 Zoom’s got it.)

 Like RingCentral, the platform lets you host a video conference using a URL link.
 Setup is relatively easy—just create an account and start a meeting.

 Zoom also has a feature called Zoom Rooms, which emulates a real-life conference room.
 All you have to do is reserve a room for your meeting, send out the invites, and you’re done:

 Zoom allows teams to host an unlimited number of meetings per month and has a handy chat feature inside the software that lets you message each other both privately and in groups.